Simpo is a capable user onboarding and training product used by some goliaths, such as Walmart and Monday.com.

-Simpo is a user onboarding software for the sales, marketing, customer success, and HR teams in medium size buzinesses and enterprises.
+Simpo was a user onboarding software for the sales, marketing, customer success, and HR teams in medium size buzinesses and enterprises.

 How much does Simpo cost?

-Simpo starts from $250/month, which makes it 2.5X more expensive than UserGuiding, a solid alternative to Simpo’s user onboarding platform.
+Simpo started from $250/month, which makes it 2.5X more expensive than UserGuiding, a solid alternative to Simpo’s user onboarding platform.

 What are the top alternatives to Simpo?